WRITTEN BY: BRUCE LOVELACE

 How to get rid of Red Eye Reflections

 Even professional photographers are guilty of making mistakes when taking pictures.
 I know I have made many.
-If you want to know what my worst camera mistakes have been, click here: My Photo Mistakes
+If you want to know what my worst camera mistakes have been, click here: My Photography Mistakes

-In my opinion, you should never, ever use anything but the highest quality setting on your camera.
+You should never, ever use anything but the highest quality setting on your camera.

 You can always reduce the size of a photo when you are doing your editing.
 If you use a reduced quality setting on your camera, you are ruining what may be a great photo for enlarging later.